Learning Hidden Markov Models using Non-Negative Matrix Factorization: Numerical examples

 \item Estimate distributions $P(\cdot|S_1,3,\lambda_1)$ and $P(\cdot|S_2,3,\lambda_1)$ by solving $\arg\min_{C,D} D_{ID}(F||C*D)$:

 \item Estimate matrices $A(0)$ and $A(1)$:

 \end{enumerate} After a second iteration of the algorithm the reconstructed matrices become:

 The reconstructed model is essentially identical to the original one except for state reordering.
-This result is particularly striking when compared with existing techniques.
-For example, Crutchfield et al~\cite{SSC:2002} demonstrated their Causal-State Splitting Reconstruction (CSSR) $\epsilon$-machine reconstruction algorithm on the same Even Process.
-Their result is essentially equivalent to ours in accuracy but it required the processing of $10^4$ observations instead of the $10^3$ that we use.
+This result is competitive with existing techniques specific for the machine learning of DHMMs.
+For example, Shalizi et al~\cite{shalizi:2004,SSC:2002} demonstrated their Causal-State Splitting Reconstruction (CSSR) $\epsilon$-machine reconstruction algorithm on the same Even Process obtaining comparably accurate models.